romaleev/angular-signup-form/README.md

   - Should not contain user’s first or last name.
 - Email should be validated but there are various ways of accomplishing this.
 So, show us what you consider as a proper email validation.
-- The form should send a POST request to https://demo-api.now.sh/users.
+- The form should sequentially send GET and POST requests to https://demo-api.now.sh/users.
 The request body
   example:

 ```